Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: From the blowup to the hypersurface

 Implicit in the statement of Corollary \ref{cor:functor} is the fact that, if $(\ell,\nabla)$ is weakly unobstructed in $\F(H)$, then $(L_\ell, \tilde\nabla)$ is weakly unobstructed in $\F_s(X,W^\vee)$.
-However, the values of the superpotentials differ by an additive constant $\delta$.
+In our setting, the values of the superpotentials for objects of $\F(H)$ and their images in $\F_s(X, W^\vee)$ differ by an additive constant $\delta$.
 This constant is easiest to determine if we assume that $V$ is affine:

 \begin{proposition} Under the assumption that $V$ is affine, the functor of Corollary~\ref{cor:functor} increases the value of the superpotential by $\delta=T^\epsilon$. \end{proposition}